carlhuda/janus/README.md

 The distribution is completely customisable using a `~/.vimrc.before` and `~/.vimrc.after` Vim RC files.

+## Mailing list

+The mailing list is hosted at [Google Groups](http://groups.google.com/group/vimius), please join it for discussion and announcements.

 ## Pre-requisites

 The distribution is designed to work with Vim >= 7.3.